 The MAT has recently invested in compliance management software, the "Every" system, which details required inspections, date of last inspection, date of next inspection and who is undertaking the inspection.
-The information in the Every system is kept up-to-date by the Office Manager (primary schools) or Site Manager (Blue Coat), monitored regularly and reviewed in meetings with the SLT and Health and Safety Committee.
+The information in the Every system is kept up-to-date by the Estates Central Team and Site Managers at all schools.
+This system is monitored regularly and reviewed in meetings with the SLT and Health and Safety Committee.